 - being treated poorly due to an individual's or societal prejudice or discrimination

 Some experiences may have been dramatic and others may be subtle and even difficult to pinpoint.
 It is important to examine your life experiences with objectivity and honesty to identify things that damaged your self-esteem.
 This can be difficult to do by yourself and you might need the help of good friends or a counselor to avoid discounting or ignoring hurts.
 The more honest and accurate we are at identifying the things that hurt our self-esteem, the more quickly and completely we can begin the healing process that will restore our self-esteem.
+Below are some suggestions that may help you:

 1. Eliminate the negative, accentuate the positive.